-Figure 24.
+Figure 27.
 Evolution from the northern Alboran Sea of the landing trend from little tunny, since 1985 to 2012.
 We observed a gradual increasing in catches over time.

-Figure 25.
+Figure 28.
 Evolution from the northern Alboran Sea of the landing trend from swordfish, since 1985 to 2012.
 We observed a gradual decline in catches over time.

-Figure 26.
+Figure 29.
 Evolution from the northern Alboran Sea of the landing trend from bullet tuna, since 1982 to 2011.
 We observed an irregular trend.
+Algeria data correspond to the pooled data of the country.

-Figure 27.
+Figure 30.
 Evolution from the northern Alboran Sea of the landing trend from Bluefin tuna, since 1971 to 2011.
 We observed an irregular trend.
+Algeria data correspond to the pooled data of the country.

-Figure 28.
+Figure 31.
 Evolution from the northern Alboran Sea of the landing trend from Atlantic bonito, since 1990 to 2011.
+Algeria data correspond to the pooled data of the country.

-Figure 29.
-Evolution from the northern Alboran Sea of the landing trend from swordfish, since 1961 to 2011.
+Figure 32 Evolution from the northern Alboran Sea of the landing trend from swordfish, since 1961 to 2011.
+Algeria data correspond to the pooled data of the country.

-Figure 30.
+Figure 33.
 Evolution from the northern Alboran Sea of the landing trend from Orcynopsis unicolor, since 1990 to 2011.
+Algeria data correspond to the pooled data of the country.

-The Figures 31 to 33 shows the temporal autocorrelation for each fish stock from North of Alboran Sea, and the Figures 34 and 35 shows the temporal autocorrelation from bullet tuna and swordfish from South of Alboran Sea.
+The figures 34 to 36 shows the temporal autocorrelation for each fish stock from north of Alboran Sea, and the figures 37 and 38 shows the temporal autocorrelation from bullet tuna and swordfish from south of Alboran Sea.

-Figure 31.
+Figure 34.
 Temporal autocorrelation of the bullet tuna from North of Alboran Sea, the vertical axis shows the value of the autocorrelation (which can range between -1 and 1), while the horizontal axis shows the lags in which the correlation is performed, the black lines indicate the signification.
 In the present case there is not temporal autocorrelations.

-Figure 32.
+Figure 35.
 Temporal autocorrelation of the swordfish from North of Alboran Sea, the vertical axis shows the value of the autocorrelation (which can range between -1 and 1), while the horizontal axis shows the lags in which the correlation is performed, the black lines indicate the signification.
 In the present case there is temporal autocorrelations.

-Figure 33.
+Figure 36.
 Temporal autocorrelation of the Atlantic bonito from North of Alboran Sea, the vertical axis shows the value of the autocorrelation (which can range between -1 and 1), while the horizontal axis shows the lags in which the correlation is performed, the black lines indicate the signification.
 In the present case there is not temporal autocorrelations.

-Figure 34.
+Figure 37.
 Temporal autocorrelation of the bullet tuna from South Alboran Sea, the vertical axis shows the value of the autocorrelation (which can range between -1 and 1), while the horizontal axis shows the lags in which the correlation is performed, the black lines indicate the signification.
 In the present case there is not temporal autocorrelations.

-Figure 35.
+Figure 38.
 Temporal autocorrelation of the swordfish from South Alboran Sea, the vertical axis shows the value of the autocorrelation (which can range between -1 and 1), while the horizontal axis shows the lags in which the correlation is performed, the black lines indicate the signification.
 In the present case there is not temporal autocorrelations.